Divyanshu9676/DonateUm/README.md

 Corporate Social Responsibility is a management concept whereby  companies integrate social and environmental concerns in their business  operations and interactions with their stakeholders.

-Our Application 'DonateUm' makes an effort towards helping companies interested in CSR or Charity by providing an easy to use platform to donate to NGOs.
+Our Application 'Donateum' makes an effort towards helping companies interested in CSR or Charity by providing an easy to use platform to donate to NGOs.

 ## Built With